centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B/B2C_
 Taken from the world of fashion, color swatches allow the customer to compare colors, gradients, textures or patterns in a simple manner.
 In Centra, color swatches can be defined as custom product or variant attributes, usually consisting of color description, hex value and/or small image to show the example texture or pattern.

+**Completed** (order status 4)
+This order has completed payment capture and expedited all related shipments.
+Additional information on shipping details and tracking number can be added when completing each shipment.

 **Configuration**
 _B2B/B2C_
 Basic configuration settings for Centra are stored in the config file.
 The config file differs per client and is only accessible for Centra’s front-end agency partners and Centra Support – not for end-users.

+**Confirmed** (order status 2)
+This order has been manually confirmed in the Centra admin panel.
+Only confirmed orders can have a shipment created for them.
+This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created and marked Good-To-Go.

 ## **D**